 Gowns should be removed before leaving the patient care area to prevent possible contamination of the environment outside the patient's room.
 Gowns should be removed in a manner that prevents contamination of clothing or skin.
-The outer, "contaminated" side of the gown is turned inward and rolled into a bundle, and then discarded into a designated container for waste or linen to contain contamination.
-Do not reuse gowns (CDC, 2004).
+The outer, "contaminated" side of the gown is turned inward and rolled into a bundle, and then discarded into a designated container to contain contamination.
+Do not reuse gowns.